hawkeyesec/scanner-cli/README.md

   - Modules return results via a common interface, which permits consolidated reporting and artefact generation
   - Should be easy to run, be it via NPM, or Docker, on your Host, or in a CI Server

-__Note__: Version 0.9.2 included a breaking change to the standard output.
-I've switched to a more easily parsable [console](#console) writer, which outputs to stderr.

 ## Modules
 As I mentioned above, modules are simply isolated bits of code that _could_ run against the target that is being scanned.
 The following modules are currently implemented:

+### Generic Modules:
  - __File Names (files)__: Scan the file list recursively, looking for patterns as defined in [data.js](lib/modules/files/data.js).
 We're looking for things like `id_rsa`, things that end in `pem`, etc.
  - __File Content Patterns (contents)__: Looks for patterns as defined in [data.js](lib/modules/content/data.js) within the contents of files, things like 'password: ', and 'BEGIN RSA PRIVATE KEY' will pop up here.
  - __File Content Entropy (entropy)__:  Scan files for strings with high (Shannon) entropy, which could indicate passwords or secrets stored in the files, for example: 'kwaKM@£rFKAM3(a2klma2d'

+### Node JS:
  - __Node Security Project (nsp)__: Scan the package.json (if present) and check for vulnerabilities on [Node Security Project](https://github.com/nodesecurity/nsp)
  - __NPM Check Updates (ncu)__: Wraps the [NPM Check Updates](https://github.com/tjunnone/npm-check-updates) module, to highlight outdated dependencies with increasing severity.

+### Ruby:
+ - __Ruby Bundler Audit (bundlerAudit): Wraps [Bundler Audit](https://github.com/rubysec/bundler-audit) to check your Gemfile/Gemfile.lock for known vulnerabilities.
+(Thanks to [Laura](https://github.com/lauraionescu))

+I really, really do welcome people writing new modules so please check out [lib/modules/example-shell/index.js](lib/modules/example-shell/index.js) as an example of how simple it is, and send me a pull request.

+## Current Limitations
-__Note:__ Entropy is disabled by default because it can return a lot of results, which are mostly misses, to run it please use the `-m entropy` switch, personally I use this manually checking over code bases I have inherited.
+ - Entropy is disabled by default because it can return a lot of results, which are mostly misses, to run it please use the `-m entropy` switch, personally I use this manually checking over code bases I have inherited.

-__Note:__ We only look inside the contents of files up to 20kb, I plan to add configuration options in the future to allow you to change this.
+ - We only look inside the contents of files up to 20kb, I plan to add configuration options in the future to allow you to change this.

-I really, really do welcome people writing new modules so please check out [lib/modules/example-shell/index.js](lib/modules/example-shell/index.js) as an example of how simple it is.

 ## Running Hawkeye
 I wanted Hawkeye to be as flexible as possible, as a result it supports numerous methods of execution.